kookjookeem/kmeans-beamtilt/README.md

 The python script outputs numbered km_groups.csv, km_centers.csv, and km_plot.png files.
 add_class.sh adds class identifier numbers to the symlinked micrographs.

-You can find the step by step guide in the repository wiki.
+You can find the step by step guide in the repository wiki (https://github.com/kookjookeem/kmeans-beamtilt/wiki).